Can Smiling And Laughing Help You Lose Weight And Burn Calories?

 Reducing stress can lower blood pressure, improve digestion and regulate blood sugar.

-The muscles we use to smile ‘lift’ the face and makes us look younger (let alone making us very attractive to other people and not just in the physical sense of the word); if you’re feeling old and tired, SMILE – it’s like a free facelift.
+The muscles we use to smile ‘lift’ the face and makes us look younger.
+They make us very attractive to other people and not just in the physical sense of the word.
+So if you’re feeling old and tired, SMILE – it’s like a free facelift!

 Well, based on all the above I certainly think so!